-- 1. Express (134)(354) as a cycle, or a product of disjoint cycles. - 2.
+- 1. Express (134)(354) as a cycle, or a product of disjoint cycles.
+(Interpret the composition of functions in the order used by Sage, which is the reverse of the order used in the book.) - 2.
 What is a transposition? - 3.
 What does it mean for a permutation to be even or odd? - 4.
 Describe another group that is fundamentally the same as A_3 . - 5.
 Write the elements of the symmetry group of a pentagon using permutations in cycle notation.